funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 **Default value:** :code:`wildcard: False`

-A examples of when to use this argument.
+As examples of when to use this argument.
 The first one will return INVALID if :code:`--wildcard` is not set to true.

 This feature is related to the `--rpz <index.html#rpz>`_